 Importantly, the researchers in this new study found that increasing levels of RAB10 protein resulted in an increase in GCase activity, regardless of LRRK2 or GBA genetic mutations that cells might be carrying.
 This finding not only provides a link between two Parkinson’s-associated proteins, but also points to a novel therapeutic angle.

 There are already preclinical efforts being made to identify molecules that can increase levels of RAB10 ( (Click here to read more about this), but as discussed at the top of this post there are also clinical trials focused on inhibiting LRRK2 activity.
-And this new research report provides further evidence that LRRK2 inhibitor therapies may not only be useful for people with LRRK2 genetic variants, but they could also be tested on people with other forms of Parkinson’s (like GBA-associated Parkinson’s).
+And this new research report provides further evidence that LRRK2 inhibitor therapies may not only be useful for people with LRRK2 genetic variants, but they could also potentially be tested on people with other types of Parkinson’s (perhaps even GBA-associated Parkinson’s).